Amusia: Diagnosis

 The diagnosis of amusia requires multiple investigative tools all described in the Montreal Protocol for Identification of Amusia.
-This protocol has at its center the Montreal Battery of Evaluation of Amusia (MBEA), which involves a series of tests that evaluate the use of musical characteristics known to contribute to the memory and perception of conventional music, but the protocol also allow for the ruling out of other conditions that can explain the clinical signs observed.
+This protocol has at its center the Montreal Battery of Evaluation of Amusia (MBEA), which involves a series of tests that evaluate the use of musical characteristics known to contribute to the memory and perception of conventional music, but the protocol also allows for the ruling out of other conditions that can explain the clinical signs observed.
 The battery comprises six subtests which assess the ability to discriminate pitch contour, musical scales, pitch intervals, rhythm, meter, and memory.
 An individual is considered amusic if they perform two standard deviations below the mean obtained by musically competent controls.

 This musical pitch disorder represents a phenotype that serves to identify the associated neuro-genetic factors.
 Both MRI-based brain structural analyses and electroencephalography (EEG) are common methods employed to uncover brain anomalies associated with amusia (See Neuroanatomy).
 Additionally, voxel-based morphometry (VBM) is used to detect anatomical differences between the MRIs of amusic brains and musically intact brains, specifically with respect increased and/or decreased amounts of white and grey matter.